b-gogeishvili/.dotfiles/README.md

 # Dotfiles for self

 All of my configuration files reside here.
-Please, note that this is specific to my system and needs, therefore, if you try to use this repository directly, some functionality may not work properly.
-Feel free to use my configuration as the base or inspiration for your own personalized workflow.
+Note that this is specific to my system and needs, therefore, if you try to use this repository directly, some functionality may not work properly.
+It will be best used as the base or inspiration for your own personalized workflow.

 ---

-## System Overview
+## Overview

 - **Laptop**: _Asus Zenbook 14_
 - **OS**: _Arch Linux_
+- **Filesystem**: _btrfs_
 - **Editor**: _neovim_
 - **Terminal**: _ghostty_
 - **Shell**: _bash_